-If you follow me on Twitter (@Lynette_Lewis) then you’ve seen my tweets the last few days about how I prep when speaking.
-I devote a whole chapter to it in Climbing the Ladder in Stilettos, an easy formula that anyone can use and it honestly works every time.
+I devote a whole chapter on how to prep when speaking in Climbing the Ladder in Stilettos.
+It’s an easy formula that anyone can use and it honestly works every time.

 The #1 key is knowing your audience — who they are, what their needs are relative to your topic, the stories you have that will most resonate and relate to their life, desires and needs.